-System components are cabled in the expansion cabinet to provide power and connections between the hardware components.
+System components are cabled in the expansion cabinet to provide power, connections between the hardware components, and access to the production and administration networks.

 Note - The expansion cabinet arrangement complies with weight distribution, cooling, electromagnetic interference (EMI), and power requirements.